-Linorobot is an Open Source robotic project that aims to provide students, developers, and researchers a low-cost platform in creating new exciting applications on top of ROS (Robot Operating System).
-Linorobot supports different platforms you can build from the ground up.
+Linorobot is a suite of Open Source ROS compatible robots that aims to provide students, developers, and researchers a low-cost platform in creating new exciting applications on top of ROS (Robot Operating System).
+Linorobot supports different robot bases you can build from the ground up.

 More photos and videos soon!